hobbo91/BetterBright/README.md

  - All testing has been done using a PSP-3000 09g running FasterARK.
  - Feedback appreciated for other models and CFW.

+## Technical notes

+A few design decisions, in case they're useful to anyone poking at the source:

+**Brightness is re-applied, not just set once.** The chosen level is written to `BetterBright.dat` and held by a low-frequency worker thread that re-asserts it when needed (boot, game launch, return to XMB, resume from sleep).
+The firmware sets its *own* brightness during those transitions, so rather than fighting it in real time the plugin waits a beat and puts your level back.
+(During the first few seconds after a load it polls a little faster, so the brief dim-then-bright dip is shorter.)
+Keeping the state on disk - not just in RAM - is what lets it survive reboots and cold starts.

+**The OSD draws into the real frame.** The "Display Brightness: NN" overlay is written onto the framebuffer the system is *about* to show, via a hook on `sceDisplaySetFrameBuf`.
+It deliberately does **not** draw from a background thread into fixed VRAM - doing that races the GPU and is a known way to crash inside games.
+Drawing on the frame the system already owns means no race and no flicker, in XMB, games and PS1 alike.

+**No controller or syscon hooks.** An earlier attempt to lock the buttons during a manual screen-off hooked the controller read path - and it crashed the console on boot.
+Reading the Display button directly would need a *syscon* hook, which is similarly invasive.
+Neither earns its keep: holding the Display button already turns the screen off on stock firmware, and the Hold switch already locks the buttons.
+So BetterBright touches only the display/brightness path and leaves input alone, which is a big part of why it stays stable.

+**The idle dim is "invisible".** The PSP's idle dim isn't reported by the brightness API, so it can't be read back and undone directly - the only way to stop it is to hold off the display idle timer (see `keep_display_on`).
+The dim and the backlight auto-off are two stages of the *same* timer, so they can't be separated.

+**Firmware-specific.** The brightness patch is found by scanning for a specific instruction pattern, and the dim/restore logic is built around the native backlight steps this firmware uses.
+That work was done on **6.61** - it should carry to other 6.61 CFW, but older firmware or other PSP models would likely need the pattern scan and the levels re-checked.

 ## Credits